-Why Sean Spicer Will Never Be Funny, And The Emmy’s Should Have Known Better
+Why Sean Spicer Will Never Be Funny, And The Emmys Should Have Known Better

 — Hari Kondabolu (@harikondabolu) September 18, 2017

 As unnerving as it was to hear this first outright falsehood from the new Press Secretary, the true horror came a couple months later.
 When the first quarterly jobs report under Trump was released, the press greeted it with knives out.
 Trump had made a habit of calling Obama’s positive jobs numbers fake.
 (He did so at least 19 times.)
-It was his way of not acknowledging anything about the administration that ran counter to the narrative he was spinning on Twitter, an ongoing performative troll-smear.
-When questioned about the difference between Trump’s positive jobs numbers and Obama’s, Sean Spicer did something worse than lie: He made a joke about lying.
+It was his way of not acknowledging anything about the administration that ran counter to the narrative he was spinning, an ongoing performative troll-smear.
+When questioned about the difference between Trump’s positive jobs numbers and Obama’s, though, Spicer did something worse than lie: He made a joke about the lying.
 According to a smirking Spicer, the report “may have been phony in the past, but it’s very real now.”
 And that was it.
-He was never held accountable for that non-explanation.
-He simply broke kayfabe, winked at the troubling idea that we all know the president is a habitual liar, and made a joke about it.
+He was never held accountable for this non-explanatory denial of reality.
+He simply broke kayfabe, winked at the troubling idea that we all know the president is a habitual liar, and glided on.

 I've reported in 5 conflict zones, wrote a book and still have trouble getting men to take me seriously but Sean Spicer works at Harvard now